Peppered Beef Jerky

 Instructions

-- Smoke/cook for 2-3 hours (depending on the thickness of your slices, some thicker pieces can take 4-5 hours).
+- Smoke jerky.
+Smoke/cook for 2-3 hours (depending on the thickness of your slices, some thicker pieces can take 4-5 hours).
 Check often after the first hour to be sure your jerky is drying evenly.
 You are looking for jerky that is firm and still slightly pliable, but not soft.
 If you bend your jerky and it breaks, you've cooked it a little too long

-- Place the finished jerky in a gallon zip top bag while it is still warm.
+- Steam and store.
+Place the finished jerky in a gallon zip top bag while it is still warm.
 Don't seal closed all the way.
 The jerky will steam in the bag slightly and this step will make the jerky moist.
 If you added the curing salt, the jerky will last a couple of weeks on the counter.
 If you did not add in the curing salt, it will last a couple of weeks in the refrigerator.

 Notes